sulaimanjabir/city-transparency-report/README.md

 - Shared `StatusBadge` component renders consistently in both citizen and dept-admin views

 ### Role-Based Access Control (RBAC)
 Three roles with strictly enforced boundaries.
 The `@Roles()` decorator + `RolesGuard` on the backend, and `ProtectedRoute` on the frontend, ensure no role can access another's resources.
-Department admins are additionally scoped to their own department at the service layer.

 ### Fail-Safe Defaults
 - Votes cannot be cast twice (DB-level unique index + application-level check)
 - Cases cannot be resolved prematurely — all reporters must vote
-- Disputed cases cannot be deleted — they are permanent public records
+- Disputed cases cannot be deleted — permanent public records
-- JWT expiry is enforced; expired tokens trigger automatic logout via Axios interceptor
+- JWT expiry is enforced; expired tokens trigger automatic logout

 ### Idempotent Seeding
 The `SeederService` checks for existing data before inserting.
-Re-running the server never duplicates seed data (city, departments, complaint types, super admin).
+Re-running the server never duplicates seed data.

-### Optimistic UI + Server Validation
-Frontend validates inputs (description length, required fields) before sending requests, giving instant feedback.
-Backend re-validates everything independently via `ValidationPipe` with `whitelist: true`, which strips any fields not declared in the DTO.

 ---